theorangepotato/programming-languages-2019/Lab1-Lambda-Calculus/README.md

 To **compile the interpreter** run (in the folder `Lab1-Lambda-Calculus/LambdaNat0`)

     stack build

+If stack build fails:

+- In case you get something that looks like

+      AesonException "Error in $.packages.cassava.constraints.flags['bytestring--lt-0_10_4']: Invalid flag name: \"bytestring--lt-0_10_4\""

+  run `stack upgrade`, which should tell you sth like

+      WARNING: Installation path /home/USERNAME/.local/bin not found on the PATH environment variable New stack executable available at /home/USERNAME/.local/bin/stack

+   run `which stack` telling you where the current version of `stack` is.
+For example,

+       which stack
+       /usr/bin/stack

+   Copy the new version to the old version:

+       cp /home/USERNAME/.local/bin /usr/bin/stack

-On some installations where `stack build` fails, `cabal build` works.
+- On some installations where `stack build` fails, `cabal build` works.

 To **write a program** open a text editor and save the file in the folder `test` as, say, `myprogram.lc`.
 Or use one of the programs already available in the folder `test`.